LisaHJung/O4B/README.md

 Select the service "demo" then click on the "Find Traces" button (blue arrow).

-If you don't see the service name "demo", try refreshing the Roll the Dice app page multiple times, and then refreshing the Jaeger UI page.
+If you don't see the service name "demo", try refreshing the Roll the Dice app page multiple times, verify that the OTel Collector is receiving telemetry by checking the OTel Collector logs (terminal running Docker), and then refreshing the Jaeger UI page.

 3. Click on one of the traces (orange box)
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cf2e0018-c332-4c92-9ebf-9e88f86d8f6b" />

-4. Click on the root span (Get/rolldice span)
+4. Click on its root span (Get/rolldice span)
 <img width="1919" alt="image" src="https://github.com/user-attachments/assets/b5e437b8-2cda-4760-93b6-0cc8dcbdba7b" />

 5. Expand the `Tags` and `Process` sections to view the metadata about traces collected from the app